google/WebFundamentals/src/content/en/updates/posts/2014/11/Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android.markdown

 ---
 layout: updates/post
-title: "Installable Web Apps with the WebApp Manifest in Chrome for Android"
+title: "Installable Web Apps with the Web App Manifest in Chrome for Android"
-description: "Use the WebApp manifest to control how your web app launches"
+description: "Use the web app manifest to control how your web app launches"
 published_on: 2014-11-10
 updated_on: 2016-01-12
 authors: